nslavov/SCP_Meeting/Conferences/Hotels.md

 Block Code: NEUSCP

 The Midtown Hotel is located at 220 Huntington Avenue, Boston, MA 02115.
-Click here to view the location on Google Maps.
 It is an 8 minute walk down Huntington Avenue to the Northeastern University campus.
 Guests can also take the E train on the Green line from Symphony to Northeastern University.

+## Hotel Buckminster in Kenmore
+ Reservations can be made by calling (866) 238-4218 and mentioning the block name NEU Single Cell Proteomics.
+The room rate is $169 per night.